 I walk to my van, check the clock, and debate whether I have time to stop for a much-coveted cup of coffee.
 I decide that I don't and end up speeding ten miles over the limit to get to work in time for my meeting.
 Someone carelessly parked in my designated spot so I have to circle the block to find an alternate.
 I finally find one far away, grab my laptop bag, purse, lunch, and case binder and struggle to make it to my office building by 10:00am.

 I arrive.
 I sigh and suddenly realize that I hadn't taken a full deep breath in hours.
 My work day has just begun and I already feel haggard.
 I've already lived an entire full day.
 I walk past several coworkers who have already put in two hours of work.
 I switch on my office light and hope that no one is judging the time of my arrival.

 I cringe as I check my inbox.
 The number of unread emails has grown exponentially since I last checked them in the hallway of preschool.
-But I can't address any of them at that moment because I have to duck into a meeting that I am barely prepared for.
+But I can't address any of them at that moment because I have to duck into a meeting.
 I reluctantly accept the fact that next time I return to my office, the unopened email list will surely have doubled... or tripled.

 And that is what it is like.
 Day in.
 Day out.

 The most frequent comment/question that I get from my friends and new acquaintances is "wow, how do you do it all?"
 To that comment, I always respond with, "I don't.
 I don't do it all."
 I usually stop there.
 But on a particularly mouthy day, I might be a little more elaborate.
 I might say instead: